So last week, when I rolled out the series, What Have You Done For Yourself Lately?,

-I will tell you, as I performed tasks such as giving her shampoo which she then rubbed on her arms or the fact that when I handed her the deodorant and it felt full despite having bought it quite sometime ago, I knew my going into the bathroom with her was now our new normal.
+I will tell you, as I performed tasks such as giving her shampoo which she then rubbed on her arms or the fact that when I handed her the deodorant and it felt full despite having bought it quite some time ago, I knew my going into the bathroom with her was now our new normal.

 First, my grandmother has decided she is going to sit in the bathroom, just sitting there fussing with her nails for the next twenty minutes, then move herself to the kitchen table only a few feet away and stay there for the next hour.

 As I mentioned, my husband’s boss spent a few weeks between living arrangements on our couch in our basement family room, along with his lovely, chocolate lab Mae.
-My daughter took this pic.
-Isn’t she cute?

 The way into the house is also right near the basement door at one end of the house and my grandmother who sleeps a sick amount of time is at the other end of the house.
 She didn’t even know they were here.

 When she sees the kids playing in the yard with Mae, she comments but assumes the dog lives in the neighborhood.
 Since my grandmother doesn’t want a bug in a jar as

-If she faced the window, which she always does, it would have worked, she also can hardly hear even with her hearing aids at top notch performance.
-Of course this time she is sitting at an angle.
+If she faced the window, which she always does, it would have worked, she also can hardly hear even with her hearing aids at top-notch performance.

 Now I wait another hour before I can get Mae into the shower.